2009 – 2018

 The guitar-playing Goat, known for his electrical tracks from Castlevania on Castle Goat, joined creative forces, giving birth to their indie game development studio Unchosen Paths LLC.

-Currently in their two-man project, Goat executes the programing aspects of the game, like building a game engine from the ground up, while producing an original soundtrack for it.
-Keyes fills the roles of both artist and art director as he not only creates the conceptual art and other assets for the videogame, but also designs and directs the overall vision of the project.
+Goat executes the programing aspects of the game, like building a game engine from the ground up, while producing an original soundtrack for it.
+Keyes fills the roles of both artist and art director as he not only creates the conceptual art and other assets, but also designs and directs the overall vision of the project.

 Freelance Artist: Design, Graphics